Dan Dare and Flash Gordon are two of the most iconic and influential comic book characters.

 Finally the Sontarans love for war as well as their appearance was also based on the Treens too.

 It is also worth noting that a benevolent Treen that works alongside Dare is even called Sondar!

 The Hawkmen meanwhile are residents of the planet Mongo.
 They live in a city called the Sky city that hovers in the air as a result of anti gravity beams.
 They are commanded by Vultan, a barrel cheasted viking with a fondness for the ladies and fine food.
 He also has several wives.

 Initially the Hawkmen start out as enemies of Gordon, but after Dr Zarkov saves their city, they become his allies and play a major role in overthrowing Ming.
 They have appeared in most adaptations of Flash Gordon over the years, though arguably their most famous portrayal is in the 1980 Flash Gordon film where Vultan was played by Brian Blessed.

 Whilst there have been many aliens and monsters in Flash Gordon and Dan Dare these two races are without doubt the most iconic.

 But which is better?
 Its a tough choice, but I think I am going to go with the Treens.

 The Hawkmen are a brilliant creation.
-I mean they are also without doubt one of the most absurd alien races in anything, but Flash Gordon is obviously something that always has to have a certain camp quality too it so that’s fine.
+They are also without doubt one of the most absurd alien races in anything, but Flash Gordon is something that always has to have a certain camp quality to it.